Skip to main content

 The Environmental Quality Incentives Program (EQIP) is NRCS’ flagship conservation program that helps farmers, ranchers and forest landowners integrate conservation into working lands.

-Additional application cutoff dates are scheduled for March 17, 2023, and May 19, 2023.
+Additional application cutoff dates are scheduled March 14, 2025, and May 16, 2025.
+Eligibility deadlines are April 18th and May 30th, respectively, pending funds availability.
 NRCS accepts applications year-round but makes funding selections at application cut-off dates.

 Eligibility